|

 Another

-candidate for the site is by South Cadbury, in Somerset.
+candidate for the site is at South Cadbury, in Somerset.
 The River Cam flows between Cadbury and Sparkford, at the foot of

 an impressive iron age hill fort, which excavations in the 1960s showed